 Brag and Steal Submission Guidelines

-Submissions for Brag and Steal brief 5-minute presentations in the area of Rehabilitation will be accepted from March 6th to April 28th, 2017.
-The Rehabilitation Brag and Steal session will take place on Monday, September 11th from 10:30 am to 12:00 pm (subject to change).
+Submissions for Brag and Steal brief 5-minute presentations in the area of Rehabilitation will be accepted from May 6th until May 20th.
+The Rehab Brag and Steal session will take place on Saturday, September 17th from 10:30 am to 12:00 pm.

 Criteria and requirements for submissions have been put in place to ensure the session is distinct from the regular Congress programming.
 This is not a forum for submitting scientific abstracts and topics submitted for an abstract should not also be submitted for a brag and steal.